 You have an excellent capacity for both seeing and understanding the importance of social/role image, of social status and recognition.
-You have the ability to see and understand the importance of your social/role achievements; however, at present you are not certain either that you are performing to your potential or that your current situation is allowing you to contribute to your potential.
+You have the ability to see and understand the importance of your own social/ role achievements; however, at this time, you do have some doubts and questions either about your ability to perform to potential in your current situation or about the social/role situation itself.

-You score with Crystal Clear or Excellent Clarity and Understanding of the value for your current role, filtered by a (-67%) somewhat negative level of current role satisfaction.
-This bias reflects some concern for the lack of fulfillment that your current life role(s) are contributing to your overall internal satisfaction.
+You score with Crystal Clear or Excellent Clarity and Understanding of the value for your current role filtered by a (-60%) somewhat negative level of current role satisfaction.
+This current role awareness valuation reflects SOME concern for the lack of fulfillment that your current life role(s) are contributing to your overall internal satisfaction.